 Braet has gained a well-deserved reputation for molding and developing outstanding defensive linemen.
 Under Braet's direction, Butler has become a showcase for outstanding defensive linemen over the years, with several receiving All-American recognition.
 He has coached 11 future NFL defensive linemen and currently has two former players on NFL rosters (Cornellius Carradine, San Francisco; Demarcus Lawrence, Dallas; Ufomba Kamula, Patriots).
 He has coached 32 All-Americans and in a four-year span had two players named NJCAA National Defensive Players of the year, including Cornellius Carradine in 2010.
 In short, Coach Braet is very successful in bringing out the best in the best.

 Braet came to Butler in 1979 where he served as defensive line coach from 1979-1981.
 In 1981, he won his first national championship as Butler went 12-0.
 The following year, he became Wichita State University's defensive line coach for the 1982 and 1983 seasons.
 In 1982, WSU enjoyed their best season in two decades earning an 8-3 record.
 In 1984, Coach Braet returned to Butler, where he has helped the Grizzlies win five more national championships and 21 more conference titles.

 A 1976 graduate of Friends University where he played nose guard and played in two bowl games, Braet is married to the former Dana Griffiths.
-They have two grown sons, (Taylor and Corey), one granddaughter (Brittany Braet) and one grandson (James Braet).
+They have two grown sons, (Taylor and Corey), one granddaughter (Brittany and Delaney and one grandson (James).